Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

            Improved software quality,reduced development time and allowed effectiv respond to evolving customer needs.

-#List and briefly explain the phases of the Software Development Life Cycle?
+##List and briefly explain the phases of the Software Development Life Cycle?
- -planning - identify the software requirement or purpose and scope.
+ - planning - identifying softwares' requirement, scope and purpose.
- -requirement analysis - identify the final user specification.
+ - requirement analysis - identifying the final useer' specification.
- -design - building system architecture
+ - designing - creating system architecture.
- -coding - converting software design into tangible code.
+ - coding - by converting software designs to tangible code.
- -testing - examine the software for any bugs and glitches -Deployment - release software to production environments -Maintenance and support -provide bug fixes,updates and enhancements
+ - testing - examines software for errors and bugs.
+ - deploying - Software is released into production environments.
+ - maintaining and support - provides updates, fixing of bugs and enhancements.

-#Compare and contrast the Waterfall and Agile methodologies.
+##Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate?
- >Waterfall methodology is a traditional, linear, and sequential approach to software development.
-It is often best suited for projects with clear and well-defined requirements where changes are minimal.
+ >Waterfall Methodology is traditional, sequential and linear approach to software development.
+  - it's appropriate to use for projects that are clear, well defined and minimal to changes.
-    - Linear and sequential, each phase is completed before moving on.
+  - in waterfall methodology each step is completed before the next step.
-    - there is Low flexibility,
+  - has low flexibility.
-    - changes are hard to incorporate once a phase is complete.
+  - hard to incorporate changes after step is completed.
-    - Customer feedback comes late, after the product is developed.
+  - there's delay in customer's feedback as it comes after development of product.
-    - Testing is done at the end of the development process.
+  - tests are done at the end of development.
-  -> it can be appropriate when a company needs to develop a tax compliance software for a specific year.
-The regulations and features are well-defined and unlikely to change
-     during the development process.
-Waterfall would be ideal here, as the project can move through each phase sequentially, with clear deadlines for each milestone. while,
+  ->it can be used if a company has to develop a tax compliance software for a specific term, it's regulations and features are defined well and rare to change.So in the development process waterfall would be ideal here since the project can move across each step sequentially with clear deadlines of every milestone. while;
- >Agile methodology is an iterative and incremental approach to software development that emphasizes flexibility, customer collaboration and adaptability to changing requirements.
+ >Agile Methodology is an iterative and incremental approach to the development of software to emphasize flexibility, adaptivity to changing requirements and customer collaboration.
-    - Iterative and incremental, with multiple cycles (sprints).
+  - It has multiple cycles.
+  - has high flexibility.
-    - High flexibility, adapts to changing requirements.
+  - able to adapt to changing requirements.
-    - Regular customer feedback is incorporated into every sprint.
+  - enables regular customer's feedback incorporation into every step.
-    - Testing is continuous and done after each iteration.
+  - tests are continuous and are after each step.
- -> it can be approprate when startup is developing a new mobile application for a service that doesn't have a fully defined market.
-As the app is being developed, the company receives feedback from users and iteratively refines the app features based on that input.
-Agile is ideal here because the requirements will likely evolve as more is learned from user behavior.
+ -> it can be used when company wants to develop a mobile application for a service that lucks a fully funded defined market.
+As app is continuing to be developed it's company receives feedback from users and iteratively amends app features based on that input.
+    - Agile is ideal here since it's requirements are likely to change and more feedback that is needed will be able to be achieved.

-#Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team?
+##Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team?
- >Software Developer - developing applications,programs and systems using programming languages and frameworks.
+ >Software Developer - develops applications, systems and programs using programming languages and frameworks.
-  - maintaining and updating software to keep it functional.
+  - maintains and updates software until it functions as supposed to.
-  - collaborating with other team members to ensure best practice when developing software.
+  - collaborates with software development team to enable best performance when developing it's software.
-  - reporting to the project manager about the progress of the software development.
+  - reports progress of software development to the project manager.
- >Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirements.
+ >Quality Assurance Engineer - collaborates with stakeholders to clarify software requirements.
-  - create development standards and procedures for the programmers to follow
+  - creates standards and procedures for development to the programmers
-  - confirm that the software meets the requirement before deployment.
+  - ensures software requirements are met before deploying.
-  - analyse the product to identify bugs and suggest changes to make them more efficient.
+  - analyses product for bugs and suggests solutions for more efficiency.
-  - develop and execute automation scripts using open source tools.
+  - uses open source tools for developing and executing automation scripts.
- >Project Manager - assembles and lead the software development team.
+ >Project manager - leads and responsible for assembling software development team
+  -
   - discuss the project and it's requirements with the client and software developers.
   - creates blueprint for the project.
   - tracking and communicating information regarding the project milestone.